npulidomateo/pulser3/README.md

 # Pulser 2

-Create pulse sequences for Cycle Benchmarking and read sequences from the generated `.dc` files or from `openQASM 2.0` files.
+Create pulse sequences for *cycle benchmarking* and read sequences from the generated `.dc` files or from `openQASM 2.0` files.

 ## Prerequisites
 * numpy